Rice Lake Plains Butterfly Count 2019

-The Rice Lake Plains Natural Area is 118,065 acres (47,779 hectares) of land located in Central Ontario on the Oak Ridges Moraine.
+The Rice Lake Plains Natural Area is 47,779 hectare (118,065 ac.) of land located in Central Ontario on the Oak Ridges Moraine.
 The Natural Area borders Rice Lake, and includes the Alderville black oak savanna.
-The Rice Lake Plains Natural Area contains some of the largest tracts of kame moraine forest and tallgrass prairie and savanna ecosystems in Ontario, including globally significant tracts of black oak savanna.
-The prairie and savanna ecosystems are of particular conservation concern as most of their representation in Ontario and North America has been lost.What you will be doing
+Holding globally significant tracts of black oak savanna and some of the largest communities of kame moraine forest, tall grass prairie and savannah ecosystems in Ontario, the area is extremely diverse, home to species such as the eastern meadowlark, tri-colored bat and milksnake.
+The prairie and savanna ecosystems are of particular conservation concern, as less than 3% of these North American habitats remain.What you will be doing

 You will learn from an expert about butterfly identification, biology and conservation, and help collect valuable data about the butterfly diversity of the Rice Lake Plains.
 No previous experience is necessary.
 In the morning, you’ll be split up into teams at the Alderville Black Oak Savanna site.
 From there, carpooling is arranged and teams embark on their adventure in the Rice Lake Plains.
 Please be prepared to walk approximately 3 km over various terrain.
 Maps, guides and data sheets are provided.Why you will love it